nudieyi/nudieyi/README.md

 # Hi there 👋, I'm Newman Dieyi

-I am working on becoming a full stack developer! in interested.. soccer I am currently working on a project using DevOps tools.
-I like bash and python scripting languages.
+I am working on becoming a full-stack developer!
+I am currently in benefits services delivery while learning to be a software development specialist.
+My journey so far has been rooted in nutrition and health and while that has been nice, I have not found it very challenging to push boundaries and expand my capacity.
+This informed my decision to transition into the tech space and learn new skills which have been challenging and equally very exciting.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=nudieyi)](https://github.com/anuraghazra/github-readme-stats)